-- Run VREPAIR.

-- Add a UPS system so that the server is shut down automatically when a power failure occurs.

-- Replace faulty disks or controllers.
+- Use the vrepair command to repair the disk. - Add a UPS system so that the server is shut down automatically when a power failure occurs. - Replace faulty disks or controllers.

 Resolving Volume Mounting Problems Because of Name Space Module

 After a volume has been configured to support more than the DOS naming convention, the name space NLM program must be loaded before the volume can be mounted.